nsshommo/jaycuthrell.github.io/blog/_posts/2016-10-22-my-sixth-year-at-vce.md

 - Acadia
 - VCE
 - EMC Converged Platforms Division (CPD)
-- EMC Converged Platforms and Solutions (CPSD)
+- EMC Converged Platforms and Solutions Division (CPSD)
-- Dell EMC CPSD
+- Dell EMC Converged Platforms and Solutions Division (CPSD)

 Will VCE ever come back as a brand?
 I don't know.
+It was a bit shorter though...
+😀

 Does the VCE brand matter?
 I don't know... but I do know a few things: